Early KW2000 Transceivers

 Wrong value or out of spec resistors on the screen grids and anodes of the RX RF amp and IF amps.
 Check all cathode resistors.
 Only a few electrolytics in the actual radio and only one on the HT

 ALL HUNTS black axial capacitors must go.
-No matter what you think about the radios performance, they are truuly awful .
-They were identified as a problem in TV and Radio sets as far back as the 60's with some estimating a design life of only 5 years- if you find them they must be replaced.
+No matter what you think about the radios performance, they are truly awful.
+They were identified as a problem in TV and Radio sets as far back as the 60's with some estimating a design life of only 5 years If you find them, they must ALL be replaced.
+The ones near the balanced modulator are hard to get at but will sap your audio drive if you dont bite the bullet and change them !!
 They are mainly present in earlier KW gear.

 The rubber band holding ferrite slugs in the coils can turn to cement - they will never turn again.
 First time I have seen this.